 Offspring separation strategies for Peck's cave amphipod - Cannibalism is common in Peck's cave amphipods.
 Maternal cannibalism of offspring remains the largest limitation for reliable captive propagation of Peck's cave amphipods.
-In 2023, the Refugia conducted a pilot study testing separation housing that allowed offspring to be physically separate from adults.
-The Refugia will continue to experiment with different offspring exclusion strategies that separate offspring from brooding females and allow for brooding females to be transferred from general housing to a brooking chamber without harm and with minimal stress.
+In 2024, the Refugia conducted a pilot study physically removing mature eggs from brooding females and hatching the eggs in a separate container.
+The Refugia will continue to experiment with physically separating offspring and track survival.